Division of Finance & Administration & Treasurer

 • Faculty receptions

-The Barnes & Noble at EKU Bookstore works diligently with departments, faculty and staff to ensure that the course materials required for each class are readily available to students either through the BookSmart program for purchase by graduate students.
+The Barnes & Noble at EKU Bookstore works diligently with departments, faculty and staff to ensure that the course materials required for each class are readily available to students through the BookSmart program.
 Textbook adoptions are required from departments and faculty by these dates:

 • March 1 For the upcoming SUMMER sessions

 • April 1 For the upcoming FALL semester

 • October 1 For the upcoming SPRING semester

 Fax: (859) 622-8089